ccmvumc/garjus/docs/analyses.md

 # analyses

+A DAX analysis is configured with a yaml file where we select inputs, specify scripts to run and containers to use for running the scripts.

 garjus can run a dax analyses locally.
 This is helpful for testing your analysis before making it a dax analysis.
 You must specify a project, one or more subjects, the local code repository, and the output directory.